vorozhko/Leaderboard-MVC-api/README.md

 ## Project Structure

 - `score_model.py`: Defines the data models for the leaderboard, including `Score`, `ScoreBase`, `ScoreCreate`, and `ScorePublic`.
+- `score_repository.py`: Encapsulates all database-related logic for interacting with the `Score` model.
+- `score_service.py`: Implements the business logic for managing scores, using the repository layer.
 - `database.py`: Manages the database connection and session, and initializes the database schema.
 - `main.py`: Implements the FastAPI application and defines the API endpoints.